One To Ten In Welsh

 Practical Applications: Using Numbers in Everyday Welsh

-Knowing the numbers isn't just an academic exercise; it's a practical skill that enhances your ability to navigate everyday situations in Wales.
+Knowing the numbers isn't just an academic exercise; it's a practical skill that enhances your ability to handle everyday situations in Wales.
 Here are some practical examples of how you can use these numbers:

 • Counting objects: "Mae gen i pump afal."
 (I have five apples.)